 After retiring from Brandeis University, I directed my attention to writing Hiding in Holland: 1942-1945, beginning with a research appointment at Oxford University.
 As a member of the Second Generation, one could say that I have lived this project my whole life.
 My knowledge of Hebrew and German are additional credentials.
 I turned to translators for the Dutch material.

-Potential Audience
+Readership

 My completed manuscript, Hiding in Holland: 1942-1945, uses the framework of “an individual in history.”
 It balances an understanding of the individual in a detailed context of political and social change.
 I think that scholars will be interested in the broad questions that I pose and the way I challenge some assumptions about the topics I tackle.
 I believe Hiding has a large potential audience among remaining Holocaust survivors, their children and grandchildren, Jewish readers as individuals and as members of book clubs, synagogues, Jewish organizations, Holocaust-related organizations, the general public, and more.
 A very broad segment of the public will be able to relate to the book because they have read Anne Frank’s diary.
 As mentioned above, my book balances hers by providing an instance of a person who hid and survived.
-The audience for Hiding is international, including readers in the U.S., the Netherlands, Germany and Israel among other countries.
+The audience for Hiding is international, including readers in the U.S., the Netherlands, Germany and Israel, among other countries.
 I am working on projects with people in my father’s German hometown – Gunzenhausen.
 The mayor has invited me to come to Gunzenhausen and give talks.
 The archivist may create an exhibit based on Hiding that will display the multiple generations of my father’s family in the town.

 Because I believe my writing is accessible and lively, Hiding should appeal to the general public as a trade book as well as to scholars.
 In other words, I believe my book can be marketed as a cross-over of trade and academic.
 Hiding also has the potential for being widely read because it brings to the fore a topic that - remarkably - has received sparse or even misleading attention in Holocaust studies, as I explained in the “Introduction “.